mjbradvica/personal-website-articles/2024/introducing-chainstrategy.md

 ## Overview

 [ChainStrategy](https://github.com/mjbradvica/ChainStrategy) is a fully-featured implementation of the [Chain of Responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) and [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern) patterns for dotnet.
-ChainStrategy allows you to focus on solving problems instead of boilerplate.
+ChainStrategy allows you to focus on solving problems instead of fussing over boilerplate.

 Also included is: